InspirationalShocking

 [Alvesgaspar, CC BY-SA 3.0 , via Wikimedia Commons]

-A great battle between hornets and bumblebees has been ongoing in nature right under our noses.
+What we didn’t know, until recently, however, was that a great battle between hornets and bumblebees has been ongoing in nature right under our noses.
 Researchers recently announced they are just learning how the bees survive the vicious attacks.
 Their defense moves are pretty amazing.

 Asian hornets have become an ongoing problem for the bee population.
 Sightings of the Asian hornets have sparked fears that the vicious insect could establish itself in the United States and devastate bee populations.